 “Peanuts” creator Charles M. Schultz once said, “All you need is love.
 But a little chocolate now and then doesn’t hurt.”
 Missouri has so many amazing places to satisfy even the biggest chocolate craving, you might want to take a road trip for your sweet tooth.

 Christopher Elbow, Kansas City: With craft chocolate, decadent bonbons and seasonal treats, this nationally recognized chocolatier is a don’t-miss stop for any traveler.

-Bissengers, St. Louis: The handcrafted chocolatier has been a St. Louis staple for more than 90 years, featuring everything from exquisite collections to one-pound chocolate bars.
+Bissengers, St. Louis: The family-owned chocolatier has been a St. Louis staple for more than 90 years, featuring everything from exquisite collections to one-pound chocolate bars.

 The Candy Factory, Columbia: Among the wide variety of chocolates made fresh daily at this charming old-fashioned candy store, you’ll find a piece of Missouri suitable for snacking.

 Cherry Mash, St. Joseph: Chase Candy Company has been making the perfect mix of cherries, chocolate and peanuts since 1876.
 It’s available at lots of places, but you can get it direct from the factory here.

 Askinosie Chocolate, Springfield: Indulge in award-winning chocolate that not only tastes good, it does good.
 Learn how during a tour of the factory, offered every Tuesday.

-Chocolate Chocolate Chocolate Company, St. Louis: Get hands-on with a free tour of the factory where they make their handmade chocolates – and enjoy a free sample at the end.
+Chocolate Chocolate Chocolate Company, St. Louis: Get hands-on with a free tour of the factory where the handmade chocolates are made – and enjoy a free sample at the end.

 If you like your sweet treats with a side of nostalgia, Missouri has a large helping of old-fashioned small town (and big city) soda fountains.
 You can’t get a meal for 30 cents like you could in the 1940s, but you can still sit at a classic lunch counter and order up a phosphate or root beer float.

 Crown Candy Kitchen, St. Louis: With a vintage juke box, Coca-Cola collectibles and a soda fountain, Crown Candy has the best of both worlds – candy and ice cream plus lunch and dinner.